 When a parent is late then the pupil will wait with their class teacher at the Primary School main entrance until 5 minutes after collection time.
-After this, the school office will ring the parent to make sure there have been no unforeseen emergencies and to restate pick up time.
+After

-If we have been unable to contact the parent and the teacher has after-school commitments, then the pupil will be escorted to the Primary School Office, on the third floor to await the parent.
+If we have been unable to contact the parent and the teacher has afterschool commitments, then the pupil will be escorted to the Primary School Office, on the third floor to await the parent.
 We hope this will be an exceptional occurrence.

-Late collection is a stressful experience for the pupil and we would encourage you to phone the school office at 387 688 111 as soon as you realise you will be late.
+Late collection is a stressful experience for the pupil and we would encourage you to phone the Primary School Secretary at +420387688113 as soon as you realize you will be late.